LYK-love/LYK-love.github.io/source/_posts/Various-Levels-of-Parallelism.md

 <!--more-->

+# Kinds of parallelism

+- Instruction-level parallelism  (ILP): Finding independent instructions on a scalar core.
+The ability of a processor to execute multiple  instructions simultaneously
+- Data-level parallelism
+  - Each cell or data location is (mostly) independent
+  - Matrix multiply
+- Task-level parallelism: Multiprocess application
+  - Each task is (mostly) independent
+  - Example: web server

+# Flynn's taxonomy

+Flynn's taxonomy is a classification to categorize computers based on  the number of instruction streams and data streams they can process  simultaneously.
+Flynn's taxonomy distinguishes four types of computer  architectures:

+1. **Single Instruction, Single Data (SISD)**
+2. **Single Instruction, Multiple Data (SIMD)**
+3. **Multiple Instruction, Single Data (MISD)**:
+4. **Multiple Instruction, Multiple Data (MIMD)**

 # Instruction-level parallelism

+ILP refers to the ability of a processor to execute multiple  instructions simultaneously.
+It focuses on parallel execution within a  single processor core by overlapping the execution of instructions to  improve performance without explicitly programming for parallelism.

 The value of the CPI (cycles per instruction) for a pipelined processor is the sum of the base CPI and all contributions from stalls: